ando76/CSS-Guidelines/README.md

 the site.
 This includes things like fixed images and sprites whose dimensions are inherently set absolutely in pixels.

-### Font sizing (EDIT THIS SECTION)
+### Font sizing

 I define a series of classes akin to a grid system for sizing fonts.
-These classes can be used to style type in a double stranded heading hierarchy.
-For a full explanation of how this works please refer to my article [Pragmatic, practical font-sizing in CSS](http://csswizardry.com/2012/02/pragmatic-practical-font-sizing-in-css)
+This means that any heading class can be applied to any heading element - which is super flexible.
+This technique was originally penned by Nicole Sullivan of OOCSS fame.
+Harry Roberts reports his own flavour of this in
+[Pragmatic, practical font-sizing in CSS](http://csswizardry.com/2012/02/pragmatic-practical-font-sizing-in-css)

 ## Shorthand